HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ![](assets/visual-idc/image68.png)

--   Click \"Finish\" to complete the IDC switching drill and return to the compute node cluster page.
+-   Click "Finish" to complete the IDC switching drill and return to the compute node cluster page.

 ### Under abnormal service of the master center